-Following overturning Roe v Wade, the Supreme Court’s next controversial decision will focus on affirmative action.
+Following the overturning of Roe v Wade, the Supreme Court’s next controversial decision will focus on affirmative action.
 Justices are weighing challenges to admission programs at Harvard and the University of North Carolina, with a decision expected in the near future.

 Affirmative action involves colleges tailoring their admissions policies to eliminate unlawful discrimination, remedy the results of prior discrimination and prevent discrimination in future.
 Colleges with affirmative action strategies in place do so to improve diversity within their student bodies.
 Critics argue that these policies are discriminatory.
 The two cases being heard by the Supreme Court allege that colleges are discriminating against white and Asian American college applicants.